julienhamonic/julienhamonic.github.io/_posts/2017-4-19-The_Human_Capital_Venture_Partner_For_Blockchain_Emerging_Startups.md

 It depends on the size and the round of your organization.<br>
 1)Partnership plan <br>
 Request for services rendered: founders stock non dilutable: <br>
-- pre-funded: 5-20%  or equivalent in crypto tokens <br>
+- pre-ICO: 5-20%  of the crypto tokens <br>
-- funded startup: 1-5% or equivalent in crypto tokens <br>
+- post ICO: 1-5% of the crypto tokens <br>
 <br>
 2)Consulting plan <br>
 Request for services rendered: crypto tokens <br>